qua-platform/qua-libs/Quantum Control Applications/1.0 Single Fixed Transmon/Use Case 1 - Schuster Lab - Qubit Frequency Tracking/README.md

     freq_track_obj.two_points_ramsey()
     freq_track_obj.time_domain_ramesy_full_sweep(reps, freq_track_obj.f_ref, 4, 50000, 200, 'Pe_td_corr', True)`

-We looped for ~2 hours over a TD ramsey W/O and W correction for drifts (see figure below).We can see that with the active feedback the qubit frequency is stable!
+We looped for ~2 hours over a TD ramsey W/O and W correction for drifts (see figure below).
+We can see that with the active feedback the qubit frequency is stable!

 ![active_frequency_tracking.PNG](active_frequency_tracking.PNG)